Dozzergeeky/mgnrega-insights/LOOM.md

 ### Setup

-- Open the production app in a browser: [MGNREGA Insights (Production)](https://mgnrega-65zx9n5i7-dozzergeekys-projects.vercel.app)
+- Open the production app in a browser: [MGNREGA Insights VPS](http://172.105.36.247) (preferred for demo) or [Vercel](https://mgnrega-2n74in54e-dozzergeekys-projects.vercel.app)
 - Have VS Code open with the key files ready (see Handy File Pointers below).
-- Test browser geolocation permission beforehand.
+- Have screenshots folder open to reference visual examples.
 - Clear the browser cache for a clean demo.
 - Use a standard screen size (1920×1080 or 1440×900).